 Community leader and President/Founder of JustLeadershipUSA, Glenn E. Martin, will be the keynote speaker for the event.
 Martin has been working to amplify the voices of formerly incarcerated and convicted people for over 15 years, and will provide necessary context about the role of trauma in the criminal justice system.

 Dr. Monica Casper, University of Arizona sociologist and editor of Critical Trauma Studies: Understanding Violence, Conflict and Memory in Everyday Life, will open the conference by providing an analysis on trauma and its relation to the criminal justice system.
-Casper is also a professor in the Department of Gender and Women's Studies and associate dean for academic affairs and inclusion for the College of SBS.
+Casper is also a professor in the Department of Gender and Women's Studies and Associate Dean for Faculty Affairs and Inclusion for the College of SBS.
 Panelists Dr. Patricia Kelly, MPH, APRN, Manny Mejias, Luis Perales, M.S., and Stacy Scheff, Esq. will discuss the creation and effects of trauma of the criminal justice system in various areas, from schools to public health, solitary confinement to reentry.

 AFSC Arizona invites people from all areas of experiences and professions to join in this necessary discussion and help in promoting agency practices and state policies that build a safer and less harmful system for all people.